AndrewLo42/Battle-Primers/src/posts/SlimefootSquee.md

     <div>
         Tutor or reanimate (with Entomb in mind) this combo for a quick win, mana permitting.
     </div>
+    <div>Can do weird lines like copy bowmasters to ping the original bowmasters to allow bowmasters to become a reanimation target.
+Assumes the only sac outlet is Prospector and have access to ifnitite reanimation already.</div>
 </div>

 <p class="mt-2">